 Selling Expenses.
 Selling expenses consist primarily of expenses associated with the development of new cancer hospitals and cooperative centers, such as salaries and benefits for our business development personnel, marketing expenses and travel related expenses.
-Our selling expenses include share-based compensation of RMB3.1 million in 2020, RMB2.1 million in 2021 and RMB0.5 million (US\$0.1 million) in 2022.
+Our selling expenses include share-based compensation of RMB2.1 million in 2021, RMB0.5 million in 2022 and nil in 2023.

 General and Administrative Expenses.
-General and administrative expenses consist primarily of salaries and benefits for our finance, human resources and administrative personnel, fees and expenses of legal, accounting and other professional services, insurance expenses, travel related expenses, depreciation of equipment and facilities used for administrative purposes, and other expenses.
-Our general and administrative expenses also include share-based compensation expenses of RMB17.6 million in 2020, RMB12.6 million in 2021 and negative RMB6.4 million (negative US\$0.9 million) in 2022.
+General and administrative expenses consist primarily of salaries and benefits for our finance, human resources and administrative personnel, fees and expenses of legal, provisions for allowance for doubtful accounts of accounts receivable and other receivables, accounting and other professional services, insurance expenses, travel related expenses, depreciation of equipment and facilities used for administrative purposes, and other expenses.
+Our general and administrative expenses also include share-based compensation expenses of RMB12.6 million in 2021, negative RMB6.4 million in 2022 and nil in 2023.
 See "-Share-based Compensation."

 Impairment of Long-lived Assets.
 Our impairment of long-lived assets was primarily related to property, plant and equipment in connection with our business operations.
-We had impairment of long-lived assets of RMB8.5 million, nil and nil in 2020, 2021 and 2022, respectively.
+We had impairment of long-lived assets of nil, nil and nil in 2021, 2022 and 2023, respectively.